Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "It is dangerous to be right in matters on which the established authorities are wrong."
+> "Do not look for approval except for the consciousness of doing your best."
-> — **Voltaire**
+> — **Andrew Carnegie**

 ---